eduMFA/eduMFA/doc/configuration/system_config.rst

 This setting is important with client specific policies (see :ref:`policies`) and RADIUS servers or other proxies.
-In case of RADIUS the authenticating client for the privacyIDEA system will always be the RADIUS server, which issues the authentication request.
+In case of RADIUS the authenticating client for the eduMFA system will always be the RADIUS server, which issues the authentication request.
 But you can allow the RADIUS server IP to send another client information (in this case the RADIUS client) so that the policy is evaluated for the RADIUS client.
 A RADIUS server